 THE ECC SUSTAINABILITY STANDARD

-The Eco-Certified Composite (ECC) Sustainability Standard is the voluntary industry standard developed by the Composite Panel Association (CPA) for manufacturers of composite wood or agrifiber-based panels, as well as finished products (including components and laminated panels) made with particleboard, medium density fiberboard (MDF), hardboard, engineered wood siding and engineered wood trim.
+The Eco-Certified Composite (ECC) Sustainability Standard is the voluntary industry standard developed by the Composite Panel Association (CPA) for manufacturers of composite wood or agrifiber-based panels made with particleboard, medium density fiberboard (MDF), hardboard, engineered wood siding and engineered wood trim.
 The standard focuses on life cycle inventory and other verifiable environmental practices and highlights the responsible use of wood fiber by composite panel manufacturers.
 The basis of the standard includes the CPA Carbon Calculator, a tool developed by a third party expert to assess the life cycle and carbon footprint of composite panels made at a particular manufacturing plant.

 ECC REPLACES EPP

 The ECC Sustainability Standard is the more rigorous successor to CPA’s Environmentally Preferable Product (EPP) specification and voluntary certification program, established in 2002.
-The EPP certification for unfinished panels was sunset on March 31, 2012 and the EPP program for finished products will conclude December 31, 2012.
+The EPP certification for unfinished panels was sunset on March 31, 2012.

 COMPOSITE WOOD PANELS—GREEN BY NATURE